There are 10 ways gift baskets make you money. Do you know all the sources? This article reveals where to find gift

 Whether I’m speaking at one of the many gift industry trade shows or with a private client, I’m asked the same question in different ways:

 Who will buy my gift baskets?

 I share a story in the book, How to Start a Home-Based Gift Basket Business, about my start and how I thought everyone was a gift basket buyer.
 I soon learned the truth:

-You must search for and find the people who are ready to buy your gift baskets.
+You must search for and find the specific people who are ready to buy your gift baskets.

 There are certain individuals, as well as people who represent businesses and organizations, who buy.
 It’s up to you to find those people.
 No one can do it for you, and when you locate your perfect customers, that’s when you discover how gift baskets make you money.

-Here’s the list of 10 solid groups who consistently buy gift baskets.
+Here’s a list of 10 solid groups who consistently buy gift baskets.

 - Non-profit organizations